moshthepitt/kenyaloans-defi/README.md

 # Kenya Loans

 Kenya Loans is an application built on the Solana blockchain that aims to bring affordable and accessible loans to the masses - starting with Kenya first.
-Kenya Loans is powered by a smart contracted that I can "Loans254".
+Kenya Loans is powered by a smart contracted that I call "Loans254".

 ## Loans254